JWock82/Pynite/README.md

 # What's New?
 v1.6.3
 * Added modal analysis.
+No damping is assumed at this point.
 This is experimental for now.
 Please try out this feature and report any issues.
 A special thanks to @boustrephon for implementing this feature.

 v1.6.2
 * Added helper method to `FEModel3D` for mat foundations.